Genesis Electrified G80 review

 |

-Genesis initially offered the G80 with either a petrol or diesel engine, but both were dropped either before or in time for the facelift in 2025.
-The range now comprises a single all-electric model, which means business users, in particular, may wish to take a longer look at this impressive executive saloon.
+Genesis initially offered the G80 with either a petrol or diesel engine, but the range now comprises a single all-electric model.
+This means business users, in particular, may wish to take a longer look at this impressive executive saloon.

 During testing we saw a very reasonable 3.4-3.5 miles per kWh, which should ensure a range of close to 300 miles is achievable in normal driving conditions.
-Our test took place on a warm summer’s day, although the standard-fit heat pump will help maintain efficiency – at least to some extent – when the cold weather sets in.
+Our test took place on a warm summer’s day, but the standard-fit heat pump will help maintain efficiency in the colder months.
 The G80 can also disconnect its front axle at a cruise, further boosting range.

-Based on the same 800-volt electrical architecture as the GV60 SUV, as well as the Hyundai Ioniq 5 and Kia EV6, the G80 can charge at up to 187kW, taking the battery from 10-80 per cent in just 25 minutes.
+Based on the same 800-volt electrical architecture as the Genesis GV60 SUV, as well as the Hyundai Ioniq 5 and Kia EV6, the G80 can charge at up to 187kW, taking the battery from 10 to 80 per cent in just 25 minutes.
 A BMW i5, despite claiming a higher peak speed of 205kW, takes longer to charge its slightly smaller battery to 80 per cent.

 Interior, design & technology